 Graduation Research A(2.5credits)(卒業研究A)

 Course Type Specialized Courses

 Class Format Experiment and Exercise

 Course Name Automotive Engineering

 Starts 1 4 Autumn Semester

 Elective/Compulsory Compulsory

-Lecturer Faculty of Automotive Engineering
+Lecturer Associated Faculty

-The purpose of this course is to learn how to research a particular subject and present relevant research findings.
+The aim is to learn how to research and how to present the contents of the research in studying about a given subject.

 Graduation Research B(2.5credits)(卒業研究 B)

 Course Type Specialized Courses

 Class Format Experiment and Exercise

 Course Name Automotive Engineering

 Starts 1 4 Spring Semester

 Elective/Compulsory Compulsory

-Lecturer Faculty of Automotive Engineering
+Lecturer Associated Faculty

-The purpose of this course is to learn how to research a particular subject and present relevant research findings.
+The aim is to learn how to research and how to present the contents of the research in studying about a given subject.